Light railway: United Kingdom

-In the United Kingdom "light railway" refers in its strictest sense to a railway built or operated under the 1896 Light Railways Act.
-That Act, though, gives only a vague description; a better one is found from John Charles MacKay in the same year: "A light railway is one constructed with lighter rails and structures, running at a slower speed, with poorer accommodation for passengers and less facility for freight.
+In the United Kingdom "light railway" refers in its strictest sense to a railway built or operated under the Light Railways Act 1896 (59 & 60 Vict. c.
+48).
+That act, though, gives only a vague description; a better one is found from John Charles MacKay in the same year: "A light railway is one constructed with lighter rails and structures, running at a slower speed, with poorer accommodation for passengers and less facility for freight.
 It can be worked with less stringent standards of signalling and safety practice.
 It is a cheap railway and a second class of railway."
 These terms are not pejorative, they simply recognise that the standards of main-line heavy railways are not needed in all situations.
-Their great advantage under UK law was that they avoided the need for an expensive act of parliament before each new line; they only required a much simpler Light Railway Order within the terms of the Act.
+Their great advantage under UK law was that they avoided the need for an expensive act of Parliament before each new line; they only required a much simpler light railway order within the terms of the act.

-The term is also used more generally of any lightly built railway with limited traffic, often controlled locally and running unusual and/or older rolling stock.
+The term is also used more generally of any lightly built railway with limited traffic, often controlled locally and running unusual or older rolling stock.
 A light railway is properly distinct from a tramway which operates under differing rules and may share a road.
 The term "light railway" is generally used in a positive manner.

 Perhaps the most well-known caricature of a light railway is the film The Titfield Thunderbolt, made in 1953 as many of the light railways and other small branch lines were being closed.
 Despite the great public affection for these railways, very few were financially successful.
 Colonel H.F.
 Stephens was pivotal in the light railway world, and tried many techniques to make light railways pay, introducing some of the earliest railcars and also experimenting with a rail lorry built out of an old Model T Ford.
 Nevertheless, most light railways never made much money, and by the 1930s they were being driven out of business by the motor car.
 Although World War II resulted in a brief increase in the importance of these railways, very few lasted beyond the early 1950s.
 Those that survive today are generally heritage railways.

-The Heart of Wales Line has been operated under a Light Railway Order since 1972, and appears to be the only part of the National Rail (that is, non-heritage) system run as a light railway.